Simon of HMS Amethyst, a real feline hero: find out more in the Featured Feline para at the foot of the page PnF Famous Felines banner

 [ Table of Contents ]

 As the name suggests, this section tells the stories of a number of cats that for one reason or another have become well known to the wider world.
-Not all are contemporary; they range from the eighteenth century, with Samuel Johnson's cat Hodge, to the present day with US President Clinton's former White House cat Socks, still alive in early 2007.
-However, by virtue of their remarkable characters, unusual adventures or both, we feel that these felines deserve the description 'famous'.
+Not all are contemporary; they range from the eighteenth century, with Samuel Johnson's cat Hodge, to the present day with White House cat Socks, and library cat Dewey, who were with us until fairly recently — and there is Nora who's still very much alive.
+By virtue of their remarkable characters, unusual adventures or both, we feel these felines deserve the description 'famous'.

-Shorter tales about other noted cats — a number of them contemporary — whose exploits are less widely known, but we thought still worthy of recording, are to be found on the separate Featuring Felines pages.
+Shorter tales about other noted cats — a number of them contemporary — whose exploits are less widely known, but we thought still worthy of recording, can be found in the separate Featuring Felines pages.

 Contents